 China cabinets are also enjoying a resurgence with their classic charm.
 You can upgrade a vintage piece by adding a modern paint or strip it down to reveal the natural wood for a Scandinavian look.

 If you don’t have space for that, a simple side table or floating shelves can hold servingware and provide a little storage with useful design elements without taking up too much space.

 Window treatments are a great way to upgrade a space.
+House Beautiful offers several ideas to achieve a nice look.
 Add in curtains to bring the eye upward and fake taller ceilings.
 Simple blinds can provide a clean, minimalist look.
 If you don’t have a window, use a mirror to increase the depth of the space.

 Consider adding a rug underneath your table if you have an open-floor plan.
 It helps create a dedicated area for your dining space that separates from the living space.
 Another option would be an accent wall that highlights the dining space.

 Adding in accessories to the table itself — think candles, a beautiful wooden bowl, or even plants — can bring it all together.
 And don’t underestimate the power of good art in the dining room.
 It’s the perfect place for a collection.

 You have plenty of chances to put things you love together to create a space for peaceful dining.
 Whether you have just a small shared area in your open-floor plan or you have a dedicated room, with the right touches and an understanding of your design preferences, you can create something amazing!

 Start with the basics and add in elements as you go to bring a dining area to life.
 Never underestimate the use of color, accent pieces, and the power of a table you can’t live without.

 - The DIY home staging checklist every seller needs